North Coast (KwaZulu-Natal)

-The KwaZulu-Natal North Coast (better known as the Dolphin Coast, the KZN North Coast or just the North Coast) is a region on the northern coast of KwaZulu-Natal, South Africa.
-It stretches from Thukela Mouth in the north to Ballito in the south.
-The coast is governed by the iLembe District Municipality.
+The KwaZulu-Natal North Coast, better known as the North Coast is a coastal region north of Durban in KwaZulu-Natal, South Africa.
+It stretches from Zinkwazi Beach in the north to Zimbali near Ballito in the south.
+The coastal region is governed by the KwaDukuza Local Municipality, forming part of the iLembe District Municipality.

-Its main towns are Ballito, Salt Rock and KwaDukuza.
-As of 2011 the KwaZulu-Natal North Coast has a population of 231,187 (KwaDukuza Local Municipality which excludes Thukela Mouth).
+Affectionately named the “Dolphin Coast”, its main towns are Ballito, Salt Rock and KwaDukuza.
+As of 2011 the KwaZulu-Natal North Coast has a population of 231,187 (KwaDukuza Local Municipality).

 Geography

-It is bordered by the Indian Ocean on the east, Zululand in the north, the KwaZulu-Natal Midlands in the west and eThekwini to the south.
+Situated along the east coast of South Africa and bounded by the Indian Ocean to the east, the North Coast lies between the Zululand region to the north, the KwaZulu-Natal Midlands to the west and the uMhlanga Coast to the south.

-The coastline between Westbrook and uMhlanga is sometimes regarded part of the North Coast however according to Tourism KZN (government agency for tourism in KwaZulu-Natal), the KwaZulu-Natal North Coast starts officially from Thukela Mouth in the north to Ballito in the south.
+Traditionally the North Coast has been regarded as the stretch of coastline between uMhlanga and Zinkwazi Beach while it has officially been defined as the stretch of coastline between Zimbali (Ballito) and the mouth of the uThukela River near Zinkwazi Beach.

+Major rivers of the North Coast include the uThongathi River, uMhlali River, uMvoti River, Zinkwazi River and uThukela River.

 Administration

-The region is governed by the KwaDukuza Local Municipality and Mandeni Local Municipality which are part of the larger iLembe District Municipality.
-The KwaDukuza Local Municipality has its seat in KwaDukuza whilst Mandeni Local Municipality has its seat in Mandeni which is not part of the North Coast.